Once the COVID-19 vaccine is widely available, it will not be required but highly encouraged.

 View the Testing Dashboard for the number of tests, positive cases and negative cases of COVID-19 within our university community.
 These numbers are updated by Campus Health Services three times per week.

 Contact Tracing Process

-Read more about the university's COVID-19 Mitigation procedures and take a look at Campus Health's Response Procedures for a step-by-step reference on how Campus Health investigates a positive COVID-19 case versus an individual with symptoms of COVID-19.
+Read more about the university's COVID-19 Mitigation procedures and take a look at Campus Health's Response Procedures for a step-by-step reference on how Campus Health conducts investigation.